Painter and Decorator

 Painters and decorators apply decorative and protective finishes to interior and exterior walls, doors, windows and other surfaces of buildings.

-Experienced and qualified painters and decorators usually earn
+Experienced and qualified painters and decorators can earn

-- Apprentice painters and decorators may start on the training minimum wage or the adult minimum wage, with their wages increasing as they gain experience and/or unit standards.
+- Apprentice painters and decorators may start on the training minimum wage or adult minimum wage, with their pay increasing as they gain experience and unit standards.

-- Those running their own business may earn more than this, but their income will depend on the success of their business.
+Painters and decorators running their own business may earn more, but their income will depend on the success of their business.

 - PAYE.net.nz website - use this calculator to convert pay and salary information